alexpaul/AVFoundation-MediaFeed/README.md

 ## 5. Supplementary view

 We will be adding a custom header view to our collection view.
 Create a new file.
 This file will be a subclass of **UICollectionReusableView** , name the file **HeaderView**

+> UICollectionReusableView - Reusable views are so named because the collection view places them on a reuse queue rather than deleting them when they are scrolled out of the visible bounds.
+Such a view can then be retrieved and repurposed for a different set of content.

 ```swift
 class HeaderView: UICollectionReusableView {